trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

 ++++++++++++++++++++++++++++++++++

-Utility function that prepends command-line arguments to a variable of command-line options and sets the result in current scope and parent scope.
+Utility function that prepends command-line arguments to a variable of command-line arguments and sets the result in current scope and parent scope.

 Usage::